 Baptist Seminary of Kentucky is committed to attending to and embracing the diversity of God's created people in faithful witness to Jesus Christ.
-Discriminatory behaviors, including harassment, undermine this commitment and are prohibited on any basis, especially with reference to an individual's race, color, national or ethnic origin, gender, disability, or age.
+Discriminatory behaviors, including harassment, undermine this commitment and are prohibited on any basis, especially with reference to an individual's race, color, national or ethnic origin, sexual orientation, gender identity, disability, or age.